Pizza67/times-tables-challenge/README.md

 ## Credits

-* Some of the images used have been AI generated using [Adobe Firefly](https://firefly.adobe.com/) and [Bing Image Creator](https://www.bing.com/images/create)
+* Most of the images used have been AI generated using [Adobe Firefly](https://firefly.adobe.com/) and [Bing Image Creator](https://www.bing.com/images/create)
 * Round keypad comes basically from this [project](https://github.com/MakeItEasyDev/Jetpack-Compose-Custom-Number-Keyboard) by [@MakeItEasyDev](https://github.com/MakeItEasyDev)
 * Animated dialogs took inspiration from this [gist](https://gist.github.com/sinasamaki/daa825d96235a18822177a2b1b323f49?ref=sinasamaki.com) by [@sinasamaki](https://github.com/sinasamaki) and also [this](https://gist.github.com/XFY9326/2067efcc3c5899557cc6a334d76a92c8) from [XFY9326](https://gist.github.com/XFY9326) to add vertical scrollbars
 * Settings section components have been inspired by this [article](https://tomas-repcik.medium.com/making-extensible-settings-screen-in-jetpack-compose-from-scratch-2558170dd24d) by [Tomáš Repčík](https://tomasrepcik.dev/)